Kansas vs. Kentucky College Basketball Predictions & Picks - November 14

 Kansas Performance Insights

-- With 16.4 assists per game, Kansas was 15th-best in the nation last season.
+- Last season Kansas was 15th-best in the country in assists with 16.4 per game.

-- The Jayhawks made 7 3-pointers per game and shot 34.7% from beyond the arc last season, ranking 219th and 151st, respectively, in college basketball.
+- The Jayhawks made 7 3-pointers per game and shot 34.7% from beyond the arc last year, ranking 219th and 151st, respectively, in the country.

-- Kansas attempted 66.2% of its shots from inside the arc, and 33.8% from beyond it last season.
-In terms of makes, 75% of Kansas' buckets were 2-pointers, and 25% were 3-pointers.
+- The Jayhawks took 66.2% of their shots from inside the 3-point line, and 33.8% from beyond it last year.
+In terms of makes, 75% of the Jayhawks' baskets were 2-pointers, and 25% were 3-pointers.

 Kentucky Performance Insights

-- With 74.5 points per game on offense, Kentucky ranked 113th in the nation last season.
-At the other end, it surrendered 67.8 points per contest, which ranked 105th in college basketball.
+- The Wildcats thrived in terms of rebounding last year, ranking seventh-best in the country in boards per game (36.6) and ninth-best in boards allowed per contest (26.8).

-- The Wildcats played well in terms of rebounding, as they ranked seventh-best in college basketball in boards (36.6 per game) and ninth-best in boards allowed (26.8 per contest).
+- Last year Kentucky ranked 46th in college basketball in assists, putting up 15.1 per game.

-- Kentucky put up 15.1 assists per game, which ranked them 46th in college basketball.
+- With 6.3 treys per game, the Wildcats ranked 288th in the country.
+They owned a 34.7% shooting percentage from beyond the arc, which ranked 151st in college basketball.

-- With 6.5 three-pointers conceded per game, Kentucky was 82nd in the country.
-It gave up a 32.4% shooting percentage from beyond the arc, which ranked 96th in college basketball.
+- Kentucky was 82nd in the country with 6.5 three-pointers allowed per game.
+Meanwhile, it ranked 96th with a 32.4% shooting percentage allowed from beyond the arc.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.